natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-29-spanish-catholic-schoolgirl-crushes.md

 description: In a reflection on the evolution of travel writing, Rolf Potts discusses the complexities of globalization and the shifting narratives in contemporary travel stories.
 emoji: 🌏
 tags:
-  - 🌍 cultures
+  - 🌍 Globalization
-  - 📚 travel writing
+  - 🌍 Culture
-  - 🎭 globalization
+  - 📝 Writing
 haiku: |
   Old cliches retreat,
   New stories intertwine worlds,